Business blogging: Is your company publishing one regularly – or not yet?

 If you could do just ONE thing online to market your business, let it be business blogging.

-It’s worth noting that it takes time for others to recognize your ability especially when you rely on inbound marketing.
+By the way, it is worth noting that it takes time for others to recognize your ability especially when you rely on inbound marketing (read: blogging).
 But like seeds, you’ll reap the fruits in due course.

 Company Blogging Benefit 3